Scarabol/rock-raiders-web/README.md

 ### Important

+- When building is started while material is carried, this material is not dropped to be used on building
 - Forbidding collection of ores or crystals stops building projects too
 - Damage and blow up buildings with lava erosion

 ### Nice to have

+- Camera movement, selection frame, options and non-flashing UI buttons not disabled in tutorial mode
 - Allow raider in alarm mode to be moved by player
 - Add rotation speed to entities and play turnLeft, turnRight animations
 - Add option to read/write savegames from URL

 ### Cosmetics

+- Advisor not shown in tutorials near icon panel
+- Surface object pointer in tutorials removes surface highlight color as in original
 - Lava rockies texture not using correct UV coordinates
 - Orange smoke column above lava tiles missing
 - Add tiny rockies running around after crumbling